Tel: 0800 012 1117

 When you take your benefits, the value of your BRASS pot is used to buy you extra pension in the Fund.

-You must then take the equivalent of what was in your BRASS pot (up to a maxiumum of £268,275) as a cash lump sum, before your regular pension payments start.
+You must take the equivalent of what is in your BRASS pot (up to a maximum of £268,275, unless you have a higher protection) as a cash lump sum, before your regular pension payments start.

 You can transfer your BRASS pot into another arrangement if you wish.
 However, you must have already stopped paying into BRASS before this can take place.